nigilmohra/RISCV_Workshop/Readme.md

 GitHub Repository Link : [Steve Hoover | RISCV Myth Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop).
 The reference solutions for the lab and practices can be found in this [Solution](https://github.com/stevehoover/RISC-V_MYTH_Workshop/blob/master/reference_solutions.tlv).
 The solutions do not include code; they include only the design visualizations.

-# Introduction to GNU Compiler Tool Chain and Spike Simulation
+# Introduction to GNU Compiler Tool Chain and Spike Simulator

 | ![Combined Picture](https://github.com/user-attachments/assets/177470e5-b616-44f9-9bcc-009d7b61a476) |
 | :--------------------------------------------------: |